 I live authentically, and act with integrity.
-With your help, when elected I will be the first legislator in American history who happens to be transgender.
+With your help, when elected I will be the first transgender senator in American history.
 I take that responsibility seriously, and will do my best to set the highest standard.
 Being the first is never easy, but the challenge is a worthwhile one, which I readily embrace.
 I fully understand that being a representative means representing everyone.

-I have engaged many in an effort to make our culture and our neighborhoods more progressive.
-As your representative I will use my experience, skills, and political capital to continue that work.
+I have engaged and persuaded many to make our culture and our neighborhoods more progressive.
+As your senator, I will use my experience, skills, and political capital to continue that work.
 I don’t shrink from challenges, I don’t fear anyone.
 I work hard, treat each person with respect, reach across the aisle and cultures to bring everyone together, because at root we are all driven by the same needs: to love and be loved, to have productive work to support ourselves and our families, and to have hope that the future will be better for our children.

-The quote at the top is from a speech to have been given by President Kennedy on the evening of November 22, 1963.
+The quote at the top is from an interview given by Bobby Kennedy soon after the inauguration of his brother.
+The quote below is from a speech to have been given by President Kennedy on the evening of November 22, 1963.
 It still rings true.